Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Implementation and Experiments

 \subsection{Ablation Study}

-In order to verify the effectiveness of the main components of our proposed SDAF, we conducted the following ablation study: a) implement our SDAF without Shape AutoEncoder, referred to as SDAF w/o SAE. b) implement our SDAF without shape dictionary, that is, only the unrefined segmentation results are input to Shape AutoEncoder, referred to as SDAF w/o SD. c) implement our SDAF without shuffle Transformer, that is, replace the shuffle Transformer block with the basic convolution block, denoted as SDAF w/o ST. Quantitative comparison results of the three variants along with the SDAF are illustrated in Table \ref{tab:ablation}.
-The proposed SDAF achieves improved performance, especially in terms of important ASD and DICE metrics.
+In order to verify the effectiveness of the main components of our proposed PSR, we conducted the following ablation study: a) implement our PSR without Shape AutoEncoder, referred to as PSR w/o SAE. b) implement our PSR without shape dictionary, that is, only the unrefined segmentation results are input to Shape AutoEncoder, referred to as PSR w/o SD. c) implement our PSR without shuffle Transformer, that is, replace the shuffle Transformer block with the basic convolution block, denoted as PSR w/o ST. Quantitative comparison results of the three variants along with the PSR are illustrated in Table \ref{tab:ablation}.
+The proposed PSR achieves improved performance, especially in terms of important ASD and DICE metrics.